-Students taking fewer than 6 credit hours should pay all charges for the semester at registration.
+Students taking fewer than 6 credit hours should pay all charges for the semester through an approved payment plan by the end of the drop/add period.
 Any exception to this policy would need approval from the Vice President for Business and Campus Operations.